There are a wide range of ārai hapū contraception options available. Find the right option for you.

 This great video from Family Planning provides an explanation of the common types of contraception so you can be more informed and choose the one that is right for you.

-Across Aotearoa New Zealand there are a range of healthcare professionals (doctors, nurses, midwives, and pharmacists) and service providers (general practice, school, Family Planning, Sexual Health Clinic, community clinic, kaupapa Māori and Pacific, hospital) that deliver sexual and reproductive services.
+Across Aotearoa New Zealand there are a range of healthcare professionals (doctors, nurses, midwives, and pharmacists) and service providers (general practice, school, Sexual Wellbeing Aotearoa, Sexual Health Clinic, community clinic, kaupapa Māori and Pacific, hospital) that deliver sexual and reproductive services.

 A non-hormonal (Copper) IUD is a small, T-shaped plastic device which contains copper.
 It is put into the uterus (womb).
 A Copper IUD does not contain hormones.
 The copper IUD can also be used as an Emergency Contraception.